shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

 ### `_processExtraToken(address _token, uint256 _amount)` (internal)

 Sends balance of an additional token (eg. reward token) earned by the strategy to the vault.
-        This should usally be called exclusively on protectedTokens.
+        This should usually be called exclusively on protectedTokens.
         Calls `Vault.reportAdditionalToken` to process fees and forward amount to badgerTree to be emitted.